MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 ## Create a preapproval of RSC permissions

 You can create a preapproval, which preapproves RSC permissions for certain sensitivity labels within your tenant.
 This allows you to control the data that RSC enabled apps can access.

-In this section, you learn to create a preapproval without a sensitivity label for use with any sensitivity group, and with a sensitivity label for use only with specific data.
+In this section, you'll learn to:

+* [Create a preapproval without a sensitivity label](#create-a-preapproval-without-a-sensitivity-label) for use with any sensitivity group.
+* [Create a preapproval with a sensitivity label](#create-a-preapproval-with-a-sensitivity-label) for use with specific data.

 To create a preapproval, ensure that you have the following information:

-1. Teams App ID of the app you want to preapprove.
+1. Teams App ID.
-1. The RSC permissions associated with the app you want to preapprove.
+1. The RSC permissions associated with the app.
-1. The sensitivity label ID associated with the sensitivity label you want to link to the preapproval policy, if preapproving team RSC permissions.
-(This isn't necessary if you want the policy to apply to all sensitivity labels or if you're only preapproving chat RSC permissions.)
+1. Team RSC permission: The sensitivity label ID associated with the sensitivity label you want to link to the preapproval policy.
-1. Global administrator privilege in your tenant.
+1. Global admin privilege in your tenant.

 You can use PowerShell cmdlets to create a preapproval.
 To create a cmdlet, you must gather the information mentioned above with the `New-MgBetaTeamAppPreApproval` command and specify the type of RSC permissions you want to preapprove in the cmdlet.

 When you preapprove an app, the following RSC configurations are available: